What is CareShield Life?

-- Dressing: The ability to choose which clothes to wear, putting them on, and managing your self appearance.
-This includes securing and unfastening any artificial limbs, braces, and other medical and surgical appliances, if needed.
+- Dressing: The ability to choose which clothes to wear, putting them on, and manage your self appearance.
+This includes securing and unfastening any artificial limbs, braces, and other medical and surgical appliances if needed.

 - Feeding: The ability to feed oneself after the food has been prepared.

 - Toileting: The ability to get to and from the toilet, use it properly, and clean yourself afterwards.
-This includes putting on protective undergarments such as diapers or surgically appliances unaccompanied, if required.
+This includes putting on protective undergarments such as diapers or surgical appliances unaccompanied, if required.

 - Mobility: The ability to sit, stand, walk and move from one place to another on level surfaces by yourself.